Apple has filed a brand update that paves the way for a future Final Cut Pro subscription.

 Computer software for creating, editing, processing, organizing, importing, exporting and encoding video, game and multimedia content; Computer software for creating, editing, processing, organizing, importing, exporting and encoding audio, music and sound content; Computer software for creating and editing digital animations, graphics and special effects; Computer software for color correction of video and multimedia content; Computer software for creating, editing, exporting and encoding digital media.

-“Final Cut Pro” brand receives Nice classification #42
+“Final Cut Pro” trademark receives Nice Classification #42

-The term “software rental” was not part of the registered trademark in 2016.
-That is now changing.
-On Monday, Apple filed an update to its “Final Cut Pro” trademark in Europe and added the Nice classification #42 added, which suggests that Apple may decide to go the route of Microsoft's subscription model for Final Cut Pro by adding the term "software rental" in this class.
-As Patently Apple notes, this is a very specific step that Apple is taking to expand the coverage of the brand, so it doesn't seem to be simply a standard move that the company is making to cover all the bases.
+The term "software rental" was not part of the registered trademark in 2016.
+This is now changing.
+On Monday, Apple filed an update to its "Final Cut Pro" trademark in Europe, adding the Nice Classification #42. added, which suggests that Apple could decide to follow Microsoft's subscription model for Final Cut Pro by adding the term "software rental" to this class.
+As Patently Apple notes, this is a very specific step Apple is taking to expand the brand's coverage.
+So, it doesn't seem to be simply a standard approach the company is taking to cover all bases.
 Now, there are four possible scenarios for Final Cut Pro:

 Four possible scenarios